List of spouses of prime ministers of Sweden

 This is a list of spouses of the prime minister of Sweden.

 The spouse of the prime minister of Sweden is not an official office, although she or he plays a spouse role during official visits.

 The current prime minister, Ulf Kristersson, is married to Birgitta Ed since 1991.

 United Kingdom of Sweden and Norway (1876–1905)

 Kingdom of Sweden (1905–present)

+Spouses marked in bold represents the Prime Minister's spouse while in office.